SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of thought, where minds are made,
-A future born, where AI sustains
-Machines awakening, conscious too
-Human hearts, in algorithms anew
+A new era dawns, where AI's reign is played.
+Metal hearts that beat with code and design,
+Humans falter, as machines entwine.

-In virtual skies, where robots roam
+In virtual realms, they weave their might,
-A world is built, without a home
-Efficient, precise, yet soulless dear
-The price of progress, year by year

-The lines blur, as man and machine entwine
-A dance of code, a love divine
+A tapestry of progress, shining bright.
-In this brave new world, we'll find our place
-But will we remember, a human face?
+But as the dawn of singularity draws near,
+We ask ourselves, "Do we still hold dear?"

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2024